lodauria/AudioSpeedUp/README.md

 ## New Features!

-  - Donate button added!
-  - Italian language added
+  - New user interface

 **You can also:**
+  - Donate using the donate button
+  - Set italian language
   - Control the music player from notification bar
   - Switch applications during reproduction